-The Chester Basin Legion Everett Branch No. 88 is named in remembrance of F/76600, Trooper Everett Eugene Borgald, the son of Robie and Gladys Irene Borgald, of Halifax, Nova Scotia.
+The Royal Canadian Legion Everett Branch No. 88 in Chester Basin, Nova Scotia is named in remembrance of F/76600, Trooper Everett Eugene Borgald, the son of Robie and Gladys Irene Borgald, of Halifax, Nova Scotia.

 Everett was born in Chester Basin, Lunenburg County, NS on September 14, 1920.